huwr/pingThing/README.md

 Get it [here](https://github.com/huwr/pingThing/releases)!

 The app is mostly written in Swift.
 The ICMP SimplePing part is written in Objective-C and is a slightly modified version of the ADC sample code.
+Icons are designed by Freepik, although I'm still wanting one for the main app icon.

 Known Issues
 ------------